Translate

 Thursday, December 12, 2024

-Ken Ham and Answers in Genesis: The word of Fallible Man or the Authority of God's Word?
+Ken Ham and Answers in Genesis: The Word of Fallible Man or the Authority of God's Word?

 "Obviously what I’m saying to you is, what the church is doing is taking outside ideas [i.e., man’s word], adding to Scriptures....
 It’s undermining biblical authority." ~Ken Ham "Stop Trusting Man's Word: Genesis and Compromise" [DVD] (1:12:59)